omnai-project/OmnAIView/README.md

 ## How to get the Code Documentation :

-The Code is documented with compodoc.
+The Code is documented with compodoc [Compodoc](https://compodoc.app/).
 To see the documentation follow these steps:

 1. Clone the project
 2. Run ``` npm ci ``` in the root directory of the project